Rise to Success: Career Highlights of Ron Howard

 2016: Directed Inferno

-June 22, 2017: Took Over Directing Duties on Solo: A Star Wars Story
+June 22, 2017: Took over directing duties on Solo: A Star Wars Story

-November 2017: Announced First Directing Class
+November 2017: Announced first directing class

 In November 2017, Ron Howard announced that he would be teaching his first directing class.

-May 23, 2018: Release of Solo: A Star Wars Story
+May 23, 2018: Released Solo: A Star Wars Story

 Loading Video...

-March 2021: Began Filming Thirteen Lives
+March 2021: Started filming Thirteen Lives

-On July 29, 2022, Thirteen Lives was released in select theaters by United Artists Releasing.
-The film received generally positive reviews from critics.
+On July 29, 2022, Ron Howard's film Thirteen Lives, based on the Tham Luang cave rescue, was released in select theaters by United Artists Releasing.

 August 5, 2022: Thirteen Lives began streaming on Prime Video